 Keep the photos in an archival safe photo box or album.

 Create a Photo Journal

 Print the photos of your keepsakes and paste them into a physical journal.
 Beside each picture, describe the object, when it was obtained, and to whom it belonged.

 Since you have more room to write (in contrast to the back of a photo), record why it was received or purchased.
 Then conclude your writing with why it is a family treasure.

 A thorough genealogist will also record who owned the item before you and should receive it after you pass.

 Preserve the treasures in your home by printing a digital photobook, such a company such as Mixbook or Shutterfly.

-In a photo book, you can have one page have a large picture of your item with the facing page sharing the story.
+You can have one page in a photo book with a large picture of your item with the facing page sharing the story.